pranavgupta1234/rqmonitor/README.md

 * Jobs Filtering Support
   - You can choose to view a set of jobs from certain queue with certain status.
 * Global Actions
   - You can easily delete/empty multiple queues, jobs and suspend/resume workers.
-* Take actions on workers
-  - Using rqmonitor you can suspend/resume your workers for debugging purposes or deletion functionality is also available but only for workers on same machine as of rqmonitor.
-(Later planned to send signals via fabric api).
 * Last but not the least is beautiful UI
 * More features coming!